 git commit –m „initial commit“

-• Register at Netlify and create a new site by connecting to your GitHub account.
+git push -u origin master - Register at Netlify and create a new site by connecting to your GitHub account.
 Use „npm run build“ as your build command and „dist“ as your publish-directory.

 Your frontend should now be built and appear online.
 If you notice unexpected application behavior, check in your browser console whether the connection to your cloud backend works.